 Term.
 This Declaration, every provision hereof, and every covenant and restriction contained herein, shall continue in full force and effect for a period of 20 years from the date hereof, unless otherwise specifically provided.
 The same shall automatically be continued thereafter for successive periods of 20 years each unless the Owners and Mortgagees of at least two-thirds of the Lots composing the Property agree to release all or part of the lands so restricted from any one or more of said restrictions, by executing and acknowledging an appropriate instrument in writing for such purposes and recording same in the Records at least one year prior to the expiration of the first 20-year period thereafter.

-Termination; Modification.
+[7.2 Replaced in July 16, 2011 amendments] Termination; Modification.
 This Declaration, or any provision hereof, or any covenant or restriction contained herein, may be terminated, extended, modified or amended, as to the whole of the Property or any portion thereof, with the written consent of the Owners and Mortgagees of at least two-thirds of the Lots composing the Property; except that, in order to release one or more Lots from the terms of this Declaration, it shall also take the affirmative vote of all Owners and Mortgagees of the Lot or Lots to be released.
 No such termination, extension, modification or amendment shall be effective until a proper instrument in writing has been executed, acknowledged and recorded in the Records.

 Addition of Other Lands.
 Declarant may at any time, or from time to time, during the term of this Declaration, add other vacant lands to the Property which is covered by this Declaration.
 Upon recording in the Records of a Notice of Addition of Lands containing the information set forth in Paragraph 7.4 hereof, the provisions contained in this Declaration shall apply to the additional lands which shall thereupon become part of the Property covered by this Declaration; and thereafter the rights, privileges, duties and liability of the Owners and occupants of the added lands shall be the same as in the case of the original Property; except that assessments imposed by this Declaration on such additional lands shall commence from the date of recording of the Notice of Addition of Lands.